Hurricane Florence could be the strongest storm to hit the East Coast in 14 years

 — National Hurricane Center (@NHC_Atlantic) September 10, 2018

 Other areas that are not directly in the storm’s path are also expected to be affected.
-For Washington, DC, and Baltimore, Maryland, Florence will be an unwelcome addition to one of the wettest summers on record.
-The Washington Post reported that through July 31, Baltimore whose yearly average for rainfall is 41.87 inches, had already accumulated 41.36 inches of rain—the most on record since 1886.
+For Washington, DC, and Baltimore, Florence will be an unwelcome addition to one of the wettest summers on record.
+The Washington Post reported that through July 31, Baltimore, whose yearly average for rainfall is 41.87 inches, had already accumulated 41.36 inches of rain—the most on record since 1886.

-With Category 1 storm Olivia heading toward Hawaii in the coming days, Florence caps off an exceptionally busy week for hurricanes during an otherwise “below-average” summer.
+With Category 1 storm Olivia heading toward Hawaii in the coming days, Florence caps off an exceptionally busy week for hurricanes during an otherwise “below average” summer.
 Researchers from Colorado State University’s Department of Atmospheric Science said in July that “much colder than normal” temperatures in the Atlantic Ocean could stunt the growth of developing storms.

 In contrast, ocean temperatures off the North Carolina coast have reached record highs.
 On July 9, Wrightsville Beach in the southeastern part of the state recorded its highest temperature “since water temperatures were first charted in 2004,” according to WECT, a local news station.
 Along Florence’s path, sea surface temperatures “all the way to the Carolinas are running anywhere from half a degree to even 2 degrees Celsius above normal,” Humphrey said.